This is an assembly of snippets about our composers gathered from various places on the web, so I take no responsibility for them!

 With the return of peace Finzi began to receive a series of important commissions, but learned that he was suffering from Hodgkin’s Disease, a form of leukaemia, and was told he had between five and ten years to live.
 The discovery in no way lessened his activities, and he worked on the music of Hubert Parry and edited the overtures of William Boyce.

 1944 to today

-His mother was Swedish and his father was Welsh.
-Jenkins received his initial musical instruction from his father who was the local schoolteacher, chapel organist and choirmaster.
-He attended Gowerton Grammar School.
-He studied music at Cardiff University, and then commenced postgraduate studies in London at the Royal Academy of Music.
+His mother was Swedish and his father was Welsh, who started his initial musical instruction, being a local schoolteacher, chapel organist and choirmaster.
+Jenkins studied music at Cardiff University, and then commenced postgraduate studies in London at the Royal Academy of Music.

 For the bulk of his early career Jenkins was known as a jazz and jazz-rock musician, playing baritone and soprano saxophones, keyboards and oboe, an unusual instrument in a jazz context.
 In 1972 he joined the Canterbury progressive rock band Soft Machine.
 The group played venues including The Proms, Carnegie Hall, and the Newport Jazz Festival.

 As a composer, his breakthrough came with the crossover project Adiemus, which he has conducted in Japan, Germany, Spain, Finland, the Netherlands, Belgium, and in London’s Royal Albert Hall and Battersea Power Station.
 In 2008 his composition The Armed Man was listed as No. 1 in Classic FM’s Top 10 by living composers.